Steps to import Twitter data to Google Sheets:

 Step 1: Install the Amigo Data add-on

-Install the Amigo Data Google Sheets add-on from the Google Workspace Marketplace.
-Click here.
+Install the Amigo Data Google Sheets add-on in Google Sheets from the Google Workspace Marketplace to import Twitter data to Google Sheets.

 Step 2: Get the Twitter API key and secret, and bearer token